sourander/kamk-cookiecutters/README.md

 ## Using Templates

 When launching the `cookiecutter` command, you will be prompted to choose a cookiecutter from the list of available cookiecutters.
-The available cookiecutters are described below.
+The available cookiecutter options are described below.
 Click to open.

 <details>
 <summary><strong>Oppimispäiväkirja (learning diary)</strong></summary>